zirain/playground/istio/misc/RM.md

 ```

 Checkout your fork of the test-infra project, make sure its up to date with `master`, then create a new branch and do the following:
-- [x] Manually update [testgrid/config.yaml](https://github.com/istio/test-infra/blob/master/testgrid/config.yaml) by adding in the relevant entries for 1.26.
+- [ ] Manually update [testgrid/config.yaml](https://github.com/istio/test-infra/blob/master/testgrid/config.yaml) by adding in the relevant entries for 1.27.
 Its pretty obvious once you see the file what you have to do.
-- [x] Manually update [prow/config/private-presets.yaml](https://github.com/istio/test-infra/blob/master/prow/config/private-presets.yaml).
+- [ ] Manually update [prow/config/private-presets.yaml](https://github.com/istio/test-infra/blob/master/prow/config/private-presets.yaml).
 Again, this should be pretty obvious, just add new entries similar to the last release but for the new branch.
-- [x] Cherry-pick the commit from the automation into this branch, **close the automation PR** - CI checks depend on the manual changes you'll need to add to pass.
+- [ ] Cherry-pick the commit from the automation into this branch, **close the automation PR** - CI checks depend on the manual changes you'll need to add to pass.
-- [x] Remove duplicated `env` entries of the following in the configs
+- [ ] Remove duplicated `env` entries of the following in the configs
     ```
     - name: BUILD_WITH_CONTAINER
       value: "0"
     ```
   - **TODO:** I believe this should be harmless and is _mostly_ automated for the generated output files in `prow/cluster` after https://github.com/istio/test-infra/pull/5592, but similar env var filtering should likely be added to `tools/prowtrans/cmd/prowtrans/main.go` to rewrite the source configs too to make this step unnecessary.
-- [x] Manually update the `VERSION` env var in `prow/config/jobs/release-builder-1.26.yaml` from `master` to `"1.26"`
+- [ ] Manually update the `VERSION` env var in `prow/config/jobs/release-builder-1.27.yaml` from `master` to `"1.27"`
   - **TODO:** This could likely be automated too, quotes are necessary to unmarshal as string type.
-- [x] Run `make gen`
+- [ ] Run `make gen`
-- [x] Merge PR in istio/test-infra.
+- [ ] Merge PR in istio/test-infra.
 Wait for all postsubmit jobs (visible at https://prow.istio.io/) to complete. (https://github.com/istio/test-infra/pull/5647)

 ## Automation Step 4